The following information is provided for reference purposes only and should be used at your own risk!

 Introduction

 “Vanos” is BMW’s name for its variable valve timing units.
 Vanos units take on various shapes and design according to car year and model (engine model).
-The vanos discussed here is BMW part # 11-36-7-838-161.
-It’s a double vanos, meaning both the intake and exhaust valve timing is varied.
-This vanos unit is part of BMW 6-cylinder engine S54.
+The Vanos discussed here is BMW part # 11-36-7-838-161.
+It’s a double Vanos, meaning both the intake and exhaust valve timing is varied.
+This Vanos unit is part of BMW 6-cylinder engine S54.
 This engine is incorporated into the M3 E46 00-06, Z3 E36 M Roadster & M Coup 00-02, Z4 E85 M3.2 Roadster 05-08, Z4 E86 M3.2 Coup 06-08.

-This vanos experiences multiple failures and related failures.
-A major chronic failure is the breakage of the exhaust camshaft sprocket hub vanos oil pump driver tabs.
+This Vanos experiences multiple failures and related failures.
+A major chronic failure is the breakage of the exhaust camshaft sprocket hub Vanos oil pump driver tabs.
 There are two tabs and one or both can break.

-This vanos, as with other performance engine vanos units, incorporates an oil pump to provide high oil pressure for the vanos function.
-The high oil pressure allows for quick and precise positioning of the vanos and engine timing.
-With this vanos the oil pump is driven by the exhaust camshaft.
-Due to the need to have the vanos exhaust piston positioned to the center of the camshaft, the oil pump driver is offset from the center.
+This Vanos, as with other performance engine Vanos units, incorporates an oil pump to provide high oil pressure for the Vanos function.
+The high oil pressure allows for quick and precise positioning of the Vanos and engine timing.
+With this Vanos the oil pump is driven by the exhaust camshaft.
+Due to the need to have the Vanos exhaust piston positioned to the center of the camshaft, the oil pump driver is offset from the center.
 Thus two drivers 180 degrees apart are used to balance the drive.
-The vanos has an oil pump disk with two holes and the exhaust hub has two driver tabs that insert into the oil pump disk holes.
+The Vanos has an oil pump disk with two holes and the exhaust hub has two driver tabs that insert into the oil pump disk holes.

-One or both of the driver tabs can break and cause vanos malfunction and engine fault codes.
-A broken tab can stay lodged in the vanos oil pump disk hole or it can drop to the oil pan.
+One or both of the driver tabs can break and cause Vanos malfunction and engine fault codes.
+A broken tab can stay lodged in the Vanos oil pump disk hole or it can drop to the oil pan.
 In rare cases the tab can engage the chain and sprockets and cause engine damage.

 The oil pump driver tab is breaking either from excessive rotational pressure force or rattling hitting force.
-Inspection of the vanos oil pump disk holes shows wall indentations in the rotational and counter rotational tab engagement positions.
+Inspection of the Vanos oil pump disk holes shows wall indentations in the rotational and counter rotational tab engagement positions.
 The counter rotational indentations indicate a rattling hitting movement.
 A dynamic hitting movement can also produce significantly higher forces than a pressure force.

-This oil pump driver design was first used on the Euro S50 double vanos/engine.
-But the Euro S50 double vanos rarely encounters a tab breakage.
-Comparison of the Euro S50 double vanos and S54 designs shows design changes made for the S54.
+This oil pump driver design was first used on the Euro S50 double Vanos/engine.
+But the Euro S50 double Vanos rarely encounters a tab breakage.
+Comparison of the Euro S50 double Vanos and S54 designs shows design changes made for the S54.
 The S54 exhaust hub driver tab is lengthened by 3mm with 2.5mm used for new large chamfers.
 Also the oil pump disk hole diameter is increased by .7mm.

-It is evident these changes were made to ease the installation of the vanos to the engine head.
-During this installation the vanos oil pump disk holes need to be aligned with the exhaust hub driver tabs and the disk holes inserted onto the tabs.
+It is evident these changes were made to ease the installation of the Vanos to the engine head.
+During this installation the Vanos oil pump disk holes need to be aligned with the exhaust hub driver tabs and the disk holes inserted onto the tabs.
 Introducing large chamfers on the tabs and increasing the disk hole diameter eases the installation.

 The lengthening of the driver tab does not seem to cause any oil pump performance changes.
 The new oil pump disk holes are deep enough to accommodate the extra length and this extra length is mostly a chamfer and thus does not engage the hole wall.

 But the disk hole diameter increase can significantly affect the driver tab hitting issue.
-The Euro S50 double vanos oil pump disk hole diameter is 10.00mm and the tab width is 9.60.
+The Euro S50 double Vanos oil pump disk hole diameter is 10.00mm and the tab width is 9.60.
 This provides .40mm tab to hole side play.
-The S54 vanos oil pump disk hole diameter is 10.70mm and the tab width is 9.70mm.
+The S54 Vanos oil pump disk hole diameter is 10.70mm and the tab width is 9.70mm.
 This provides 1.00mm tab to hole side play.
 This constitutes a two and a half multiple increase in tab to hole play from the Euro S50 design.
 This significant increase in free space can facilitate much higher hitting forces and thus is likely the cause of the tab breakage.

-A comparison of the Euro S50 double vanos and S54 vanos oil pump disk hole indentations shows the S54 can encounter notably deeper indentations in the oil pump rotational direction.
+A comparison of the Euro S50 double Vanos and S54 Vanos oil pump disk hole indentations shows the S54 can encounter notably deeper indentations in the oil pump rotational direction.
 The hole indentations cause to increase the tab to hole play and thus can further increase the tab hitting force.
 S54 cars that encounter the tab breakage usually show significant oil pump disk hole indentations in the rotational direction.

-BMW has been engaged regarding vanos problems in the past and has elected to not address the issues, “No further development will be done”.
-New (rebuilt) vanos units are being sold with the same oil pump disks with the same large diameter holes.
-BMW does not provide the vanos oil pump disk as a separate part.
+BMW has been engaged regarding Vanos problems in the past and has elected to not address the issues, “No further development will be done”.
+New (rebuilt) Vanos units are being sold with the same oil pump disks with the same large diameter holes.
+BMW does not provide the Vanos oil pump disk as a separate part.

 If the above hypothesis is correct, the simple answer to the tab breakage problem is to reduce the oil pump disk hole diameters.
 There are three potential approaches to accomplishing this.
 First, a sleeve can be inserted into the hole to reduce its diameter.
 In practice this has not worked well as the sleeve is indented into the existing hole indentations and the sleeve could crack due to this.
 Second, a new disk can be made.
 Metallurgical inspection of the disk center bushing indicates it is molecularly fused to the disk.
 This is a very special technique used by automotive manufacturers for camshaft and crankshaft bearings and is only made exclusively by a few companies in the world for auto manufacturers.
 The bushing is only .5mm thick and thus can’t be replaced with a pressed in bushing without thickening it and changing other design aspects of the disk which make the approach non-viable.
 Third, new holes can be drilled in the disk at a 90 degree offset form the existing holes.
 The holes must be precisely 180 degrees from each other and precisely the same diameter for both driver tabs to engage the hole sides simultaneously.

-A vanos oil pump disk with newly driller smaller holes can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
+A Vanos oil pump disk with newly driller smaller holes can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
 The disk hole diameter is 9.80mm.
-This leaves .10mm play between the driver tab and hole sides and is a further decrease from the Euro S50 double vanos .40mm play.
-This play reduction is intended to eliminate the occasional tab breakage that occurs on the Euro S50 double vanos.
+This leaves .10mm play between the driver tab and hole sides and is a further decrease from the Euro S50 double Vanos .40mm play.
+This play reduction is intended to eliminate the occasional tab breakage that occurs on the Euro S50 double Vanos.
 It might also resolve the occasional oil pump seize and damage that can occur.

-This vanos piston seals and static seal O-rings, other than the small O-ring on the oil pressure restrictor, are made of the correct materials and don’t experience premature failure.
+This Vanos piston seals and static seal O-rings, other than the small O-ring on the oil pressure restrictor, are made of the correct materials and don’t experience premature failure.
 However over time and use the piston seal O-rings will experience notable compression set (flattening) and the Teflon rings will experience wear (loss of material).
 This can lead to degradation in performance.
 The static seal O-rings will also experience notable compression set and could eventually leak.
-Thus there is a need for a replacement seals solution for this vanos.
+Thus there is a need for a replacement seals solution for this Vanos.

-A vanos seals/O-rings repair kit can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
-It includes a vanos replacement set of OEM equivalent material Teflon rings and Viton O-rings.
+A Vanos seals/O-rings repair kit can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
+It includes a Vanos replacement set of OEM equivalent material Teflon rings and Viton O-rings.

-The following repair procedure also covers the installation of the Beisan S54 vanos sealing plate repair kit and rebuilt vanos solenoid coil pack.
-Discussion of these products and the associate failure modes is found in the Beisan S54 vanos solenoid procedure, S54 Vanos Solenoid Procedure
+The following repair procedure also covers the installation of the Beisan S54 Vanos sealing plate repair kit and rebuilt Vanos solenoid coil pack.
+Discussion of these products and the associate failure modes is found in the Beisan S54 Vanos solenoid procedure, S54 Vanos Solenoid Procedure

 Symptoms